István Perczel

 István Perczel ([ˈiʃtvaːn ˈpɛrt͡sɛl]; born 1957) is a Hungarian scholar of Byzantine history and early Christianity and a hyperpolyglot.
-He is a professor at the Central European University in Budapest, Hungary.
+He is a professor at the Central European University in Vienna, Austria.
 He holds a doctorate from the Hungarian Academy of Sciences.
 He is one of the leading experts on Dionysius the Areopagite and the Saint Thomas Christians of Kerala.
 Since 2000 he has led a project to explore and digitalize the Syriac and Malayalam manuscripts of the Saint Thomas Christians in South India.
 He has initiated the study of Classical Syriac as a modern Indian lingua franca and of Garshuni Malayalam.

-According to his university profile, he knows Ancient Greek, Latin, Classical Syriac, Garshuni Malayalam and Church Slavic, speaks Hungarian, English, French, Modern Greek, Russian, Italian, German and Ktobonoyo and has a working knowledge of Hebrew, Malayalam and Old Portuguese.
+According to his university profile, he knows Ancient Greek, Latin, Classical Syriac, Garshuni Malayalam and Church Slavonic, speaks Hungarian, English, French, Modern Greek, Russian, Italian, German and Ktobonoyo and has a working knowledge of Hebrew, Malayalam and Old Portuguese.